Praneeth-velicharla/Pulse-Coding-Assignment-4/README.md

 📘 Pulse Coding Assignment 4 – SaaS Reviews Scraper
 📌 Objective

 Develop a Python script to collect SaaS product reviews for a given company within a specified time period from multiple review platforms.

 The script accepts user input and outputs the reviews in a structured JSON format.

 🛠️ Approach

-Direct scraping of platforms like G2 and Capterra is restricted due to anti-bot and security mechanisms.
+Direct scraping of platforms such as G2 and Capterra is restricted due to anti-bot and security mechanisms.

-To ensure reliability, legality, and consistent results, this project uses SerpAPI (Google Search API) to fetch publicly indexed review data related to the selected platforms.
+To ensure reliability, legality, and consistent results, this project uses SerpAPI (Google Search API) to retrieve publicly indexed review data related to the selected platforms.

-This approach avoids scraping restrictions while still retrieving relevant and real-world review information.
+This approach avoids scraping restrictions while still providing relevant, real-world review information.

 🌐 Supported Review Sources